KyleMayes/install-llvm-action/README.md

 supported by the platform will be installed (e.g., `3.6.2` for `3.6` or `3.9.1`
 for `3`).

+### `ubuntu-version`

+The version override of Ubuntu to use for the Linux platform.

+For a given LLVM and Clang version, there are sometimes multiple binaries available targeting different versions of Ubuntu (e.g., `16.04` and `18.04`).
+By default this action will use the latest of these Ubuntu versions.
+This option can be used to override this default and pick an earlier version.

 ### `directory`

 **Required** The directory to install LLVM and Clang binaries to.